Tattoo, Consultation, Book a Consult

 My hourly tattoo rate is $200/hour, with a minimum charge of $200.
 I do not charge for drawing time, just tattoo time.

-Acceptable forms of payment are CREDIT CARD (Visa, Mastercard, Amex), VENMO, CASH APP and CASH.
+Acceptable forms of payment are CREDIT CARD (Visa, Mastercard, Amex), VENMO, and CASH.

 I take a $200 deposit for new projects, which will be deducted from your final tattoo session. *If you decide that you no longer wish to get tattooed and you wish to cancel your appointment, the deposit is 50% REFUNDABLE UP UNTIL 48 HOURS BEFORE YOUR APPOINTMENT.
 If work has been started on your project, whether drawing or tattooing, then the deposit is NON REFUNDABLE.
 Deposit will be deducted on your final (or only) appointment.